hantsy/spring-webmvc-jwt-sample/README.md

 2. Extract token from the authentication result.
 3. Set the HTTP header `Authorization` value as `Bearer jwt_token`.
 4. Then send a request to access the protected resources.
-5. If the resource is protected by Spring Security, Spring Security will use a custom `Filter` to validate the JWT token, and build an `Authentication` object and set it in Spring Security specific `SecurityContextHolder` to complete the authentication progress.
+5. If the requested resource is protected, Spring Security will use our custom `Filter` to validate the JWT token, and build an `Authentication` object and set it in Spring Security specific `SecurityContextHolder` to complete the authentication progress.
 6. If the JWT token is valid it will return the requested resource to client.

 ## Generate the project skeleton